dgenai/tx2trade/readme.md

   - Parse Solana programs into normalized edges (e.g. SPL Token transfers, ATA creation).
   - Easily extensible to support more programs.

 - **Strategies**
   - Apply domain heuristics to detect swaps, hubs, and routing patterns.
   - Encapsulate rules for Token-to-Token, SOL bridging, and aggregator-based flows.
+  - Executed in a fixed priority order, in multiple passes, until no further legs can be reconstructed.

 - **Utilities**
   - Helpers to detect WSOL hubs, correlate edges, and simplify transaction graph analysis.